 The OpenET collaborative is led by NASA, the Desert Research Institute (DRI), and Environmental Defense Fund (EDF), with in-kind support from Google Earth Engine.
 The technical team brings expertise in satellite-based estimation of ET, cloud computing, and user-driven website design.
 It includes approximately 30 researchers and practitioners from NASA, DRI, U.S. Department of Agriculture (USDA), U.S. Geological Survey (USGS), University of Nebraska, University of Idaho, University of Wisconsin, University of Maryland, California State University Monterey Bay, University of Montana, Google Earth Engine, and web development firm HabitatSeven.

 Since its inception, OpenET has been dedicated to user-driven design to ensure it provides benefits to agriculture and supports sustainable land and water management practices.
-The OpenET community includes partnerships with more than 45 stakeholder entities and organizations.
+The OpenET community includes partnerships with more than 103 stakeholder entities and organizations.
 This includes growers and agricultural groups making irrigation scheduling and other decisions at the field scale, water district managers building water accounting and trading platforms, and state and federal agencies making drought and water budget assessments at large scales.
-The insights learned through these partnerships are integral to the success of OpenET, including defining user requirements, providing feedback on the website design, and testing the beta versions of the user interface.
+The insights learned through these partnerships are integral to the success of OpenET, including defining user requirements, providing feedback on the website and API, and demonstrating creative applications.

 The models used in OpenET ingest hundreds of terabytes of satellite and meteorological data, which is computationally expensive.
 Google Earth Engine provides a common computing platform where all of the satellite-based ET models used in OpenET can be implemented and run using consistent inputs.
 This allows the scientific community to collaborate on software development and produce the most accurate and consistent ET data possible.
 In addition, Google Earth Engine allows the OpenET team to store, rapidly compare, and analyze results from the ET models, enabling expedited progress on evaluation of model results and identification of opportunities to improve the ET estimates from both individual models and the full ensemble of models.
 OpenET uses Google Earth Engine to efficiently produce daily and monthly ET images across the western U.S. and to calculate data summaries for millions of agricultural fields or other regions of interest.
 These data are then exported to the OpenET web-based platform for data visualization and distribution.
 The Google Earth Engine team is supporting implementation of the ET models and providing the cloud computing resources as an in-kind contribution to the effort.